Karl Karlovich Rjepetski: Personal life

-Karl was married to Helena Rzepecka (née Kamieńska, 1865–1937).
+Rjepetsky was married to Helena Rzepecka (1865–1937).
 Together they had 5 children: Maria (1883–1954), Helena (1885–1968), Zofia (1886–1890), unknown name (born between 1870 and 1894) and Nikolai Karlovich (born between 1870 and 1894).

-He is the Maternal Great-Grandfather of Polish National Heroine, Danuta Siedzikówna and her sister, Wiesława Korzeń.
+He was the older brother of major general Vladimir Rzepecki and younger brother of colonel Mikołaj Rzepecki (1840 - 1914) and lieutenant Aleksander Konstantin Rzepecki (1849-1899).
+He was also the grandfather of Brunon Tymiński, co-grandfather of Herman Tymiński, and the maternal great-grandfather of Danuta Siedzikówna and her sister, Wiesława Korzeń.

 Death and discovery

-According to the death certificate given by an Armenian Catholic priest who has buried him, Karl died from a cerebral haemorrhage; "I, Ter-Stepan Zakaryan, the priest of the Ardahan Armenian Catholic Church, buried Lieutenant Colonel Karl Karlovich Rjepetsky, in Ardahan Russian Cemetery, in the name of Holy Mother of God.
+According to the death certificate given by an Armenian Catholic priest who has buried him, Rjepetsky died from a cerebral haemorrhage; "I, Ter-Stepan Zakaryan, the priest of the Ardahan Armenian Catholic Church, buried Lieutenant Colonel Karl Karlovich Rjepetsky, in Ardahan Russian Cemetery, in the name of Holy Mother of God.

-Born in August 10th 1874, died in November 12th 1894 of cerebral haemorrhage, as confirmed by the senior doctor of the regiment, I certify the death certificate of the late Lieutenant Colonel Rjepetsky with my signature and church seal."
+Born in August 10th 1847, died in November 12th 1894 of cerebral haemorrhage, as confirmed by the senior doctor of the regiment, I certify the death certificate of the late Lieutenant Colonel Rjepetsky with my signature and church seal."

-Karl was discovered during excavations to lay the foundation of a new building.
-The corpse was kept save at Kars Museum until the negotiations between Poland and Russia would be finished as both argued that Rjepetsky should be buried in their respective territories.
+His body was re-discovered in April 2017 during excavations to lay the foundation of a new building in Ardahan amongst numerous Imperial Russian corpses.
+The corpse was kept safe at Kars Museum until the negotiations between Poland and Russia would be finished as both argued that Rjepetsky should be buried in their respective territories.
 In the end, Rjepetsky was buried at Ardahan's Malakanlar Cemetery where Russians lived in Ardahan when it was still controlled by them.
-According to Ardahan governor Mehmet Emin Bilmez, Russia's consulate in the nearby province of Trabzon attended the burial.
+According to Ardahan governor, Russia's consulate in the nearby province of Trabzon attended the burial.